Polytechnic University of the Philippines: History

 PUP celebrated its Centennial Year in 2004.
 The countdown for the Centennial started in 1999.
 In 2003, President Gloria Macapagal Arroyo proclaimed 2004 as the "PUP Centennial Year".
-She also declared that the PUP Mabini Campus be the official and permanent home of the Mabini Shrine.
-The Shrine was transferred to PUP to protect it from the flood control project of the Metro Manila Development Authority.
+She also declared that the PUP Mabini Campus would be the official and permanent home of the Mabini Shrine.
+The Shrine was transferred to PUP to protect it from the flood control project of the Metropolitan Manila Development Authority.
 As a part of its Centennial Year, plans were drawn to construct the Diosdado P. Magapagal Law Center (College of Law Building) in the Lepanto Campus and Freedom Plaza.
 Only the Plaza was constructed and the lot at Lepanto Campus where the Law Center is supposed to stand remains empty.
 PUP made the world's largest human rainbow during its centennial celebration held in Rizal Park to highlight the signing of the Declaration of Peace to be put before the United Nations.
 PUP's largest human rainbow is made of 30,365 students, faculty, staff and alumni.

 In 2005, Dr. Dante G. Guevarra was appointed as the Officer-in-Charge of PUP.
-A year later, he became the Acting President.
+A year later, he became Acting President.
 Notable achievements during his term include the creation of the web-based application system PUP iApply, the designation of PUP as Southeast Asia's first railway academy in 2007, and PUP becoming as one of the sites for the entire nation's commemoration of the 110th Anniversary of the Proclamation of the Philippine Independence.
 Among the notable structures built during this time include the Mabini Obelisk, Freedom Plaza, and the Fort Santiago replica walls of the Luntiang Pilipinas Forest Park.
 Despite these achievements, however, Dr. Guevarra's tenure was also controversial due to allegations of graft and corruption, which was linked to the assassination of the Vice President for Administration during his term, Augustus Cezar.
 Because of his unsatisfactory performance after the recent events, he was suspended from his duty as the President of PUP along with other University officials that are believed to be involved in the aforementioned the scandals.
 In February 2020, Dr. Manuel M. Muhi was appointed as the new President of PUP.